Cat and Dog Imaging and Diagnostics in Sunrise, FL

 Diagnostics during routine visits can help prevent or allow for early detection of certain conditions.
 This will enable the veterinarian to diagnose potential diseases before they can become serious issues.
 These can include screening for heartworms, intestinal parasites, kidney disease, liver disease, and thyroid disease.

 If you pet does become unexpectedly ill or injured, this can be stressful, and we know how much your animal companion means to you.
 We are able to perform diagnostics in hospital so you can be rest assured that our exceptional veterinary team will commit themselves fully to caring for your pet and working to find a viable treatment.
+Give us a call with any questions you might have at (954) 748-2002.

 While every case is different, we always perform a thorough physical exam before doing any diagnostic testing.
 This helps us to assess your pet’s current condition so we can determine what testing needs to be performed.
 Diagnostic procedures we offer at our animal hospital include: